davidlj95/ngx/projects/ngx-meta/api-extractor/ngx-meta.api.md

     (content: string | null | undefined, extras?: NgxMetaElementAttributes): NgxMetaElementAttributes | undefined;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "withManagerDeps" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "withManagerDeps" is marked as @public, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
 //
-// @alpha
+// @public
 export const withManagerDeps: (...deps: Exclude<FactoryProvider['deps'], undefined>) => _ProvideNgxMetaManagerOptions;

-// Warning: (ae-incompatible-release-tags) The symbol "withManagerGlobal" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "withManagerGlobal" is marked as @public, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
 //
-// @alpha
+// @public
 export const withManagerGlobal: <G extends string = keyof GlobalMetadata>(global: G) => _ProvideNgxMetaManagerOptions;

-// @alpha
+// @public
 export const withManagerJsonPath: (...jsonPath: MetadataResolverOptions['jsonPath']) => string;

-// Warning: (ae-incompatible-release-tags) The symbol "withManagerObjectMerging" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "withManagerObjectMerging" is marked as @public, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
 //
-// @alpha
+// @public
 export const withManagerObjectMerging: () => _ProvideNgxMetaManagerOptions;

 // @internal (undocumented)